1.1 Remote Terminals

 [CDT] The instructor entirely agreed with all of the above assessments, and he thought whoever was pushing for NPS to be supported on Multics systems was way off base.
 It was such a bad match that the facts above represent my entire memory of the product (though I may still have the manual around somewhere).

 XXX These guys visited CISL in the mid 70s.
 [E.Andre, J.Barre, R.Fournier] Wasn't UNCP a French attempt to have universal front end software across Honeywell product lines?
+What did UNCP stand for.

 [JPLG] The functionalities of the first version of UNCPs was limited to X.25 access if I well remember.
 But then Bull (selling Multics in France) took the decision to integrate their DSA architecture in Multics with one part of development in the Multics core system and one part (light actually) in the UNCP.
 DSA stood for Distributed System Architecture.
 This DSA architecture was a design by Bull and it was taking many of OSI concepts early in time.